vinayprakashanalytics808/Trading/README.md

 5. Plots open, close, high and low prices for the last 100 records [Tabs : Open Trend, Close Trend, High Trend, Low Trend]
 6. Captures the difference between day's high and day's open (Considered as an important factor to invest in stocks)[Tab : high-open]

-## Usage of Application
+## Built by (Owner)
+Mr. Vinay Prakash

+## Why this Application?
 Which stock should I invest today?
-Is it Company A or Company B

-## Built by
-Mr. Vinay Prakash
+Is it Company A or Company B. This analysis is purely based on Mr.Vinay Prakash Strategy and is not based on any books or others suggestions.
+Do not use this application without the concent of the owner

 ## Special Thanks to https://financialmodelingprep.com/ in getting stock data